 Taïga stares at her phone.
 ‘Phew… I can’t believe his guts.
 Calling me to ask me out after dumping Linn!?!
 And while still dating Tess!
 Incredible…’ She shakes her head.

 Jayler draws on his cigarette, contemplating the ceiling.
-He’s lying in Tess’s bed in her room at the Ashcroft residence with his girlfriend cuddled up in his arms, contentedly asleep on his bare chest.
+He’s lying with Tess contentedly snuggled up in his arms, her soft breaths tickling his bare chest.
 She didn’t even stir when he phoned, but his call to Taïga has only made him feel more restless.
 Maybe he should wake her up…

-He draws again on his cigarette and watches the smoke slowly whirl up towards the defectuous fire alarm, congratulating himself on taking out the batteries.
+He draws again on his cigarette and watches the smoke slowly whirl up towards the faulty fire alarm, congratulating himself on taking out the batteries.

 He blows out more smoke and glances at Tess’s naked body.
 Yeah, he’ll definitely wake her…